kpedidogodonou/ev-dashboard/README.md

 - Norway leads with ~90% of new car sales being electric.
 - Global EV sales have grown exponentially since 2020.
 - Plug-in hybrids are more common in countries with weaker charging infrastructure.
-- EV market share is rising but ICE cars still dominate globally.
+- EV market share is rising but Internal Combustion Engine (ICE) cars still dominate globally.

 ---